jacubero/aws-architect-associate/docs/ec2.rst

 You can specify whether Amazon EC2 should hibernate, stop, or terminate Spot Instances when they are interrupted.
 You can choose the interruption behavior that meets your needs.

 Take note that there is no "bid price" anymore for Spot EC2 instances since March 2018.
 You simply have to set your maximum price instead.

+If your Spot instance is terminated or stopped by Amazon EC2 in the first instance hour, you will not be charged for that usage.
+However, if you terminate the instance yourself, you will be charged to the nearest second.
+If the Spot instance is terminated or stopped by Amazon EC2 in any subsequent hour, you will be charged for your usage to the nearest second.
+If you are running on Windows and you terminate the instance yourself, you will be charged for an entire hour.

 `Spot Instance Advisor <https://aws.amazon.com/ec2/spot/instance-advisor/>`_